Updated 3 May 2021

 Do you need Speed?

-This is how fast the data moves from the exchange to your modem and vice versa.
+This is how fast the data moves from the provider to your modem and vice versa.
 If you work from home, this matters a lot because you don’t have the luxury to wait around for files to load.
 This may also be the case in your personal life – who likes waiting for movies to start or games to download?

 Where are you Located?